swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

     --author=<pattern>

 ## git reset : Unstaging a staged file

+There are a number of ways that you may accidentally stage a file that you don't want to commit.
+Create a file called `temp_notes` that describes what you had for breakfast, and then add that file to your repo.
+Check with `status` to see that it is added but not committed.

+You can now unstage that file with:

-    git reset filename     (opposite of 'git add filename')
+    git reset temp_notes

+Check with `status`.

 ## git checkout : Discarding unstaged modifications (git checkout has other purposes)

+Perhaps you have made a number of changes that you realize are not going anywhere.
+Add a line to `README.md` that describes your dinner last night.
+Check with `status` to see that the file is changed and ready to be added.

+You can now return to previous checked in version with:

-    git checkout -- filename
+    git checkout -- README.md

+Check with `status` and take a look at the file.

 ## git rm : Removing files

+There are a variety of reasons you way want to remove a file from the repository after it has been committed.
+Create a file called `READYOU.md` with the first names of all your immediate family members, and add/commit it to the repository.

-   git rm filename   (Removes a file from the repository)
+You can now remove the file from the repository with:

+    git rm READYOU.md

+List the directory to see that you have no file named `READYOU.md`.
+Use `status` to determine if you need any additional steps.

+What if you delete a file in the shell without `git rm`?
+Try deleting `README.md`

+     rm README.md

+What does `git status` say?
+Oops!
+How can you recover this important file?

+     git checkout -- README.md

 ### Exercise :

-    1) Create 5 files in your directory with one line of content in each file.
+1. Create 5 files in your directory with one line of content in each file.
 2) Commit the files to the repository.
 3) Change 2 of the 5 files and commit them.
-    4) Undo the changes in step 3)
-    5) Print out the last entry in the log.
+4) Undo the changes in step 3) 5) Print out the last entry in the log.

 ## Resources